Orbits and invariants of super Weyl groupoid

 \begin{proof} We use the following well-known result from commutative algebra sometimes called {\it Artin-Tate theorem} (see Proposition 7.8 from Atiyah and Macdonald \cite{AM}):

 {\it Let $A \subset B \subset C$ be rings, such that $A$ is Noetherian, $C$ is finitely generated as $A$-algebra and as a $B$-module.
 Then $B$ is a finitely generated $A$-algebra. }

 Let now $A$ be the polynomial algebra generated by the first $n+m$ invariants $q_1,\dots, q_{n+m}$, $B=P[V]^{\Phi_\kappa}$ is the full algebra of invariants and $C=P[V]$ is the algebra of all polynomials on $V.$ Then from Lemma \ref{SV} it follows that $C$ is finitely generated module over $A,$ and hence over $B.$ This implies also that $C$ is a finitely generated $A$-algebra.
-By Artin-Tate theorem $B=P[V]^{\Phi_\kappa}$ is finitely generated over $A,$ and hence over field. \end{proof}
+By Artin-Tate theorem $B=P[V]^{\Phi_\kappa}$ is finitely generated over $A,$ and hence over field.
+The same arguments work for $B=\Lambda_{n,m,\kappa}.$ \end{proof}

 \begin{remark} The results of \cite{SV1, BCES} imply that as the generators of the corresponding algebra $P[V]^{\Phi_\kappa}$ for generic $\kappa$ one can choose $q_l (x,y, \kappa)$ given by (\ref{pset}) with $l=1,\dots, 2mn+\min(m,n).$ \end{remark}